Ad-Market/mct/src/posts/buying-puppr-is-hard.md

 It's confusing for many.

 Can we find a **a CEX** that can support our token?
 Maybe with a stable coin pairing?
-Mabe too soon.
+Maybe too soon?

 This route to buying is better know to many.
 Example: Go to Kucoin.
 Buy Puppr.
 Do our LP providers prefer we remain focused soley on DEX / Pancake?
 Might not want to draw attention away from our pools on Pancake.